nirmala-c-m/Cypress_Mocha_Framework/README.md

     The Cypress Test Runner also logs failed tests, which can be rerun directly from the interface by simply selecting the failed tests and clicking the "Run" button.

 ## Execution flow
-Execution in this framework starts from `package.json`.
-Depending on the command executed in the CLI `test:failed` or `test` (test:failed or test), the corresponding script will be executed.
+* Execution in this framework starts from `package.json`.<br>
+* Depending on the command executed in the CLI `test:failed` or `test` (test:failed or test), the corresponding script will be executed.
-Tests to be executed are defined in the feature files located in the cypress/e2e folder.
-The set of test cases is identified by appropriate tag names using the tags section in cypress-cucumber-preprocessor or CLI.
+* Tests to be executed are defined in the feature files located in the cypress/e2e folder.<br>
+* The set of test cases is identified by appropriate tag names using the tags section in cypress-cucumber-preprocessor or CLI.

-**Argument passing through CLI (tags, browser type etc) -** The simplest way to pass arguments to an npm script is to prepend the arguments to the argument parser called npm_config_ and attach the result to the process.env object.
-In `npm_config_tags` or `npm_config_browsertype`, arguments can be passed from CLI, eg: `npm run test --tags="@Login_Scenario3"`<br>
+**Argument passing through CLI (tags, browser type etc) -**
+* The simplest way to pass arguments to an npm script is to prepend the arguments to the argument parser called npm_config_ and attach the result to the process.env object.<br>

+* In `npm_config_tags` or `npm_config_browsertype`, arguments can be passed from CLI, eg: `npm run test --tags="@Login_Scenario3"`<br>
 **Note:** `TAGS` and `tags` are two different argument.
-TAGS is not working in linux env.
+TAGS is not working in linux env.<br>

 ### Rerun failed cases
 While executing `npm run test test:failed` package.json -> script -> test:failed will be executed